Independent Assurance Initiative · Est. 2026

 FAIR Principles — Findable, Accessible, Interoperable, Reusable

-RIQA audit outputs include machine-readable JSON artifacts structured for downstream integration, consistent with FAIR data principles for research provenance infrastructure.
+RIQA QA outputs include machine-readable JSON artifacts structured for downstream integration, consistent with FAIR data principles for research provenance infrastructure.

 Download the RIQA White Paper